MrSwitch/hello.js/README.md

 <div data-bind="template: { name: 'tests-template', data: { test: $root, filter: 'getAuthResponse' } }"></div>

 Get the current status of the session.
-This is a synchronous request and does not validate any session cookies which may have expired.
+This is a synchronous request and does not validate any session cookie which may have gone expired.

 ### hello.getAuthResponse(network)